sarscov2-phylodynamics/sarscov2-phylodynamics.github.io/_posts/2020-04-07-HongKong-March-14.md

 ![plot of chunk daily estimated infections through time]({{ site.url }}/assets/20200407-224313-c37a4344/Daily.png)

 *Figure 1: Daily estimated infections through time.
 Points represent reported cases in Hongkong.
-The dashed line indicates the date of last sample in Hong Kong in this analysis.*
+The dashed line indicates the date of last sample in this analysis.*